 Marie Forleo explains this principle about important vs urgent in this video.

 Why am I trying to do this alone?

-What I'm most proud of is the way we've grown DrivenWoman community and rather than trying to make my dreams happen alone, I can now rely on 250 driven women sharing this journey of bigger life with me.
+What I’m most proud of is the way we’ve grown the DrivenWoman community and rather than trying to make my dreams happen alone, I can now rely on hundreds of driven women who are sharing this journey of a #biggerlife with me.
 Every month I practise vulnerability and truth.
 I get to reflect on my choices and reveal my imperfections in a safe space without judgement.
-It's one thing to be honest to yourself in front of a mirror at home, but facing your reality in front of others makes it real.
+It’s one thing to be honest to yourself in front of a mirror at home, but facing your reality in front of others makes it real.

 “Vulnerability sounds like truth and feels like courage.
 Truth and courage aren’t always comfortable, but they are never a weakness.”
 Brene Brown

 Brene Brown’s TED talk on vulnerability is one of the most watched TED talks of all time.